masnugro/Junos/Paragon_Automation/PA2.2/BGP-LS.md

 ## Optional
 ```
-If your PA2.2.0 does not grab the topology correctly or take longer time, you can try to restart the toposerver pods from the workers
+If your PA2.2.0 does not grab the topology correctly or take longer time, you can try to restart the toposerver pods from the controller

 @controller-1:~# kubectl get pods -A | grep topo
 pf-74b36a89-070d-4e34-b55b-bc180df84bd1   toposerver-597849bb6d-xp4c2                                   2/2     Running     0              5d17h